Kristina01111000/Drws_site/README.md

 sent back the basit files
 the header and footerimages need to be fixed so they don't look bad when they're small no meeting untli next week

+- add titles of lessons to the course chats
+- Change the chat titles to share your thoughts on lesson __